-- Concrete posts in
+- Concrete the posts in place

-- Insert panels and capping
+- Insert the panels and capping

-- Finish as desired
+- Finish as desired.

-Next, using a post hole digger, dig the holes where each post will sit, moving the peg or stick just in front of the hole but still in line with the post centre.
+- Finally, using a post hole digger, dig the holes where each post will sit, moving the peg or stick just in front of the hole but still in line with the post centre.

 How deep should I dig my post holes?

 - However, this can change for certain wind regions or sites with sandy soil.
-If this applies to you, let your ModularWalls consultant know and they can advise accordingly.
+If this applies to you, let your ModularWalls consultant know, and they can advise accordingly.

 - The width of the hole should also allow for 50mm of concrete around each side of the post.

-This is where your wall or fence is really going to take shape!
+Now your wall or fence is really going to take shape!

 4. Finish your DIY Modular Wall or Fence

-Watch the entire process in action here:
+Watch the entire DIY fence process in action here: